Seven Natural Fly Repellents You Can Make at Home

 - 20 drops of mint essential oil

-- 1/2 cup of water (125 ml)
+- 1/2 c. of water

-- Let the mixture sit for a day.
+- Let the mixture sit for a day

-- After this time, remove the cover and let the fragrance spread and keep the flies away.
+- After this time, remove the cover and let the fragrance spread and keep the flies away

-Its antiseptic and disinfectant properties are just a few of garlic’s super powers.
+Its antiseptic and disinfectant properties are just a few of garlic’s superpowers.
 Plus, its strong odor repels flies.

-You can keep them away by spraying garlic oil in your home or just putting it in containers where you tend to see them.
+- You can keep them away by spraying garlic oil in your home or just putting it in containers where you tend to see them.